MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

     To load variables into the code at server startup I have ruby files in the ~/.sequenceserver-bin directory.
 These files are read at startup if they are refernced from the .conf file I have JBrowse links, and database types (for color differentiation) in these files.
+    Note the 'links-*' files in the base directory --> Edit then copy them to the ~/.sequenceserver-bin directory

 ### How I Use GitHub
     'https://github.com/MBL-Woods-Hole/sequenceserver-HOMD'